Contents

 When you agree to a financial hardship arrangement with a lender, it also shows other lenders that you have taken steps to take control of your financial situation and that you are working with the lender to get back on your feet.

-Seeking or agreeing to hardship assistance does not exclude you from applying for credit in the future.
+Seeking or agreeing to hardship assistance doesn't exclude you from applying for credit in the future.

 If you take no action, your credit report and credit score can be negatively impacted and affect your borrowing capacity in the future.
-Credit reporting bodies do not use financial hardship information to calculate your score, however, missed repayments do impact your credit score.
+Credit reporting bodies don't use financial hardship information to calculate your score, however, missed repayments do impact your credit score.

 Please note: During most hardship arrangements, interest, fees and charges continue to be charged and arrears continue to increase.
-We will discuss options about what to do with the arrears at the end of your hardship arrangement, but it is important to keep paying what you can towards your debt.
+We'll discuss options about what to do with the arrears at the end of your hardship arrangement, but it's important to keep paying what you can towards your debt.

 What do you report on my credit report during this hardship assistance?